dsharris/TheGame/README.md

+# Beacon Hackday

+This repository is intended to be a reference for participants in [Barkley's](http://www.barkleyus.com/) Beacon Hackday.
+One designer is paired with one developer, and over the course of a single day, the two will collaborate to create a project which utilizes beacon technology.

+If you're new to beacons, [TechCrunch](http://techcrunch.com/tag/beacons/) has a good series of articles which explain potential use cases.

 ## Beacon Terminology
-* Advertise - Broadcast your location
+* Advertise - Treat a device as a beacon and broadcast your location
-* Monitor - Get notified when you're in rane of a beacon
+* Monitor - Get notified when you're in range of a transmitting beacon
-* Range - Determine the distance of a beacon
+* Range - Determine the distance of a transmitting beacon

 ## Beacon Names